whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-2B.md

 ### Condition

-{{ "On an operational ARPA that meet the standards of 33 CFR 164.38 (or an ARPA simulator that meets applicable national and international performance standards for ARPA), with at least 10 targets on the selected range." | markdownify }}
+On an operational ARPA that meet the standards of 33 CFR 164.38 (or an ARPA simulator that meets applicable national and international performance standards for ARPA), with at least 10 targets on the selected range.

 ### Performance requirement